 - Cadillac Escalade ESV

-Note that if you have one of the vehicles above and it was manufactured after August 24, 2016, it does not contain the glitch—GM had already started putting in updated computer modules by that time, to fix the error.
+Note that if you have one of the vehicles above and it was manufactured after August 24, 2016, it does not have this glitch.
+GM had already started putting in updated computer modules by that time, to fix the error.

-It’s not clear.
-According to GM, the company did not know about the problem until very recently.
+According to GM, the company did not know about this problem until very recently.
 They say they discovered the glitch in May 2016.
 Their official story is that an employee brought the possibility of a defect to their attention after learning about a crash with a 2014 Silverado where the airbags failed to deploy.
 The company then investigated and, as soon as they discovered the glitch, took action for a recall.

 GM has taken basic steps to fix the affected vehicles.
 The recall they issued will cover all 3.6 million vehicles they believe could be affected, and owners will be notified of the recall.
 Owners can then bring in their vehicle to have the computer module updated for free.
 Once it’s updated, the defect should be resolved.